Tim10022023/InformationRetrievalSystem/Evaluation boolean model/report.md

 ---

+## Query 3: "winter or snow"

+### Documents Retrieved
+The following documents were retrieved for the query "winter or snow":

+- **Found Documents:**
+  - `Juifen_en.txt`
+  - `Wandflue_en.txt`
+  - `Pochtenfall_en.txt`
+  - `Olpererhuette_en.txt`
+  - `Schafsiedel_en.txt`
+  - `Sonnjoch_en.txt`
+  - `Hoellental_en.txt`
+  - `ZugspitzeTrail1_en.txt`
+  - `Aurlandsvangen_en.txt`
+  - `Puehringerhuette_en.txt`
+  - `Oeschinensee_en.txt`
+  - `Sonntagshorn_en.txt`
+  - `Lackenkogel_en.txt`
+  - `Rinnenspitze_en.txt`
+  - `Geissspitze_en.txt`

+### Irrelevant Documents
+The following documents were retrieved but are not relevant for this query:

+- **Irrelevant Documents:**
+  - `Pochtenfall_en.txt`: "The hut is closed in winter."
+  - `Hoellental_en.txt`: "In the snow-free time, around mid-May to late October, the gorge is open 24 hours a day."
+  - `Oeschinensee_en.txt`: "We still had snow and thereby there were two places where it was a little more dangerous."
+  - `Lackenkogel_en.txt`: "Lackenkogel with the starting point Winterbauer."

+### Missing Documents
+The following documents were expected to be relevant but were not retrieved:

+- **Missing Documents:**
+  - `Tseuzier_en.txt`: "This artificial lake with a small island in the middle is in the center of the ski and tourist town of Crans-Montana."
+  - `Cimetta_en.txt`: "Can be well connected with skis to the climb of the Madone and the departure to Mergoscia."

+---

+### Precision & Recall for Query 3

+- **Precision Calculation:**

+  Precision = \(\frac{\text{Number of relevant documents retrieved}}{\text{Total documents retrieved}} = \frac{10}{15} = 0.67\)

+- **Recall Calculation:**

+  Recall = \(\frac{\text{Number of relevant documents retrieved}}{\text{Total relevant documents}} = \frac{10}{12} = 0.83\)

+---

 ## Discussion

 ### Observations
-- **Query 1 ("swim and water"):** The system retrieved 4 documents, of which 3 were relevant.
-This resulted in a Precision of 0.75 and a Recall of 0.6.
-While the Precision is decent, Recall could be improved by retrieving the missing relevant documents (`Gruensee_en.txt` and `RoterGrat_en.txt`).
+- **Query 1 ("swim and water"):** The system retrieved 4 documents, 3 of which were relevant.
+Precision was 0.75, and Recall was 0.6.
+The system could be improved by retrieving the missing relevant documents.

-- **Query 2 ("dinner or eating"):** The system retrieved 4 documents, all of which were relevant.
-This resulted in a perfect Precision of 1.0, but the Recall was slightly less than ideal (0.67) due to the missing relevant documents (`Mutoerl_en.txt` and `Wandflue_en.txt`).
+- **Query 2 ("dinner or eating"):** All 4 retrieved documents were relevant, giving a Precision of 1.0, but Recall was 0.67 due to the missing relevant documents.

+- **Query 3 ("winter or snow"):** Precision was 0.67 because some irrelevant documents were retrieved, but Recall was higher at 0.83 due to retrieving most of the relevant documents.

 ### Analysis
-- **Precision:** The system seems to do well in terms of Precision, especially in Query 2, where it retrieved only relevant documents.
-However, it still misses out on some relevant documents, which affects Recall.
+- **Precision:** The system is good at avoiding irrelevant documents, but some queries still result in irrelevant documents being retrieved.

-- **Recall:** Both queries show that there is room for improvement in Recall.
-Specifically, Query 1 missed out on relevant documents, and Query 2 didn't retrieve all relevant documents either.
+- **Recall:** There is room for improvement in all queries, especially in ensuring that all relevant documents are retrieved.
+Query 3 performed well in terms of Recall, but the Precision was somewhat impacted by irrelevant results.

-- **Boolean Retrieval:** Since the IR system is working on a boolean basis, its ability to retrieve relevant documents is limited by the presence or absence of query terms.
-More advanced retrieval models like ranking or probabilistic retrieval could potentially improve both Precision and Recall.
+- **Boolean Retrieval:** The boolean retrieval model retrieves documents based on exact keyword matches, which may explain the missing relevant documents in all three queries.
+More advanced retrieval models, like ranking or probabilistic models, could improve both Precision and Recall.

 ---

 ## Conclusion

-This experiment has shown how well the IR system performs with Boolean retrieval for two specific queries.
-The results demonstrate the strengths and weaknesses of the system, particularly in terms of Precision and Recall.
-There are clear areas for improvement, especially in terms of ensuring that all relevant documents are retrieved.
-Future work could involve experimenting with different query formulations, retrieval models, and larger datasets.
+This experiment demonstrates the performance of the IR system using Boolean retrieval on three specific queries.
+While Precision was generally good, Recall could be improved, particularly in retrieving all relevant documents.
+Future work could explore different query formulations, retrieval models, and larger datasets to further optimize the system's performance.

 ---